hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

-the "collection controller" façade exists as a simple, solid wall with very few holes of very particular shapes, behind which similiar kinds of innovations could be developed: maybe you are querying a relational database, maybe you are querying a key-value datastore, maybe you are even querying an in-memory database like memcached or even some crazy future combination, or things we haven't even thought of yet.
+the "collection controller" façade exists as a simple, solid wall with very few holes of very particular shapes, behind which similiar kinds of innovations could be developed: maybe you are querying a relational database, maybe you are querying a key-value collection, maybe you are even querying an in-memory database like memcached or even some crazy future combination, or things we haven't even thought of yet.